uofu-emb/rtos/labs/03.threads/README.md

 5. Identify the semaphore.
 6. Predict the behavior of the program.
 7. Run the program and compare the output to your prediction.
-    1. The easiest way to do this is to copy the file into `test`, remove the `--disable-xwt` argument in platform.io and run the `pio test` command.

 ### Activity 1
 1. Are all uses of the shared resources in protected critical sections?
 Make any modifications necessary to protect the critical sections.